cmjc/cmjc.github.io/README.md

 		index.md
 ```

-2. Add `overrides` and `images` folder prerequisites.
-Note: these are our baseline configurations for an MkDocs project contianing standard `footer.html`, logo, favicon.
+2. Add `overrides` and `images` folder prerequisites for usage of the material theme.
+Note: these contain a standard footer, logo, and favicon.

 ```
 <project>